jx-parser/jx/README.md

 # About this repository

-This is the home of the jx file format specification and roadmap.
+This is the home of the jx file format specification and road map.

-To use jx with your choosen coding language, see the various implementations:
+To use jx with your chosen coding language, see the various implementations:

 - [dart](https://github.com/jx-parser/jx-dart/) - this is the reference implementation
 - [haxe](https://github.com/jx-parser/jx-haxe/) - works, but out of date and a little buggy

-# Licence
+# License

-The jx format is provided under the MIT licence (free for any use, personal or commercial, without attribution, but also without warranty).
+The jx format is provided under the MIT license (free for any use, personal or commercial, without attribution, but also without warranty).

 # Features